isomerpages/mddi-corp/media-centre/parliament/_posts/2021-07-27-post-MCI response to PQ on data on total carbon emissions by data centres in Singapore.md

 \--------------------------------------------------------------------------------------------------------------------------

 1  Uptime Institute Annual Survey 2020 ([https://journal.uptimeinstitute.com/datacenter-energy-efficiency-by-region/](https://journal.uptimeinstitute.com/datacenter-energy-efficiency-by-region/)); Chitakasem, Parita. _The Future of Data Centres in the Face of Climate Change_.
 Singapore: Eco-Business Research, 2020.
-2  From ‘Statistics: Electricity Consumption by Sub-Sector (Total)’, Energy Market Authority. [https://www.ema.gov.sg/statistic.aspx?sta\_sid=20140617RUm4KNzEtgQa/](https://www.ema.gov.sg/statistic.aspx?sta_sid=20140617RUm4KNzEtgQa).
+2  From ‘Statistics: Electricity Consumption by Sub-Sector (Total)’, Energy Market Authority.
 Figures for 2020 are for January to July 2020.
+(Page has been since removed)